Dallas Downtown Association

 Economic Vitality Committee:

-- Knowledge of the current economic condition
+- Knowledge of current economic conditions

-- Identifying opportunities for market and growth
+- Identifying opportunities for economic growth and expansion

-- Strengthening existing and attracting new ones
+- Strengthening existing and attracting businesses